 Whilst Cleanaway continued to improve its performance across most financial metrics during the year, the impact of COVID-19 resulted in slightly below target outcomes for KMP who participate in the Company's STI program.
 Pleasingly the health and safety performance was better than our minimum improvement goal, as measured by the Group's Total Recordable Injury Frequency Rate (TRIFR) and the Group did not have any significant or major rated environmental incidents.
 For the year ended 30 June 2021, the Board included two people and culture measures in the STI program relating to employee engagement and voluntary turnover.
 Cleanaway conducted two employee engagement surveys during the financial year, both recording improved employee experience from prior years.
 The engagement score in the second engagement survey resulted in an outcome that was slightly above target.
-Whilst the voluntary turnover performance improved during the course of the year, it did not meet the Company's target and hence Executive KMPs were not eligible for STI payments related to this metric.
+Voluntary turnover performance did not meet the Company's target and hence Executive KMPs were not eligible for STI payments related to this metric.